 Pitcher Partners.
 An independent Victorian Partnership ABN 27 975 255 196.
 Level 13, 664 Collins Street, Docklands, VIC 3008 Pitcher Partners is an association of independent firms.
 Liability limited by a scheme approved under Professional Standards Legislation.
 Pitcher Partners is a member of the global network of Baker Tilly International Limited, the members of which are separate and independent legal entities.

-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF DATAGENE LTD AND CONTROLLED ENTITY our knowledge obtained in the audit or otherwise appears to be materially misstated.
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF DATAGENE LTD AND CONTROLLED ENTITY

 Other Information (Continued)